 - The clients at the apex of this industry do not pay well / on time which is why employees end up suffering being underpaid.

 I would like to burst both of these myths.

 Well, young graduates are not trained to take up the entire work pressure right from day 01 in any of the fields.
 It is simply not feasible.
 When you hire someone you cannot expect them to outperform right from the moment they step into your “offices”.
 If your office depends on young graduates then there is a shortcoming in your business strategy not in the education system.

-Secondly, why do you think the same clients do not hesitate to pay for other service industries like IT, media, technology etc. It is because these industries are well structured.
-So, I think when clients see that the architectural industry is unstructured in itself and has normalized exploitation, they tend to try their hand at it too!
+Secondly, why do you think the same clients do not hesitate to pay for other service industries like IT, media, technology, etc. It is because these industries are well structured.
+So, I think when clients see the architectural industry that is unstructured in itself normalizing exploitation, they tend to try their hand at it too!

 It is high time architects realize these things and most importantly accept them in the right spirit.
 Speaking about it and finding a solution is the only option unless architects want to continue this legacy of exploitation.